stijn-dejongh/lovecraft_public_domain/raw_converts/hy.md

     To S. L.

-  &ldquo;Apropos of sleep, that sinister adventure of all our nights, we may say that men go to bed daily with an audacity that would be incomprehensible if we did not know that it is the result of ignorance of the danger.&rdquo;
+   "Apropos of sleep, that sinister adventure of all our nights, we may say that men go to bed daily with an audacity that would be incomprehensible if we did not know that it is the result of ignorance of the danger. "
-  &mdash;Baudelaire.
+  --Baudelaire.

 May the merciful gods, if indeed there be such, guard those hours when no power of the will, or drug that the cunning of man devises, can keep me from the chasm of sleep.
 Death is merciful, for there is no return therefrom, but with him who has come back out of the nethermost chambers of night, haggard and knowing, peace rests nevermore.
-Fool that I was to plunge with such unsanctioned phrensy into mysteries no man was meant to penetrate; fool or god that   he   was&mdash;my only friend, who led me and went before me, and who in the end passed into terrors which may yet be mine.
+Fool that I was to plunge with such unsanctioned phrensy into mysteries no man was meant to penetrate; fool or god that   he   was--my only friend, who led me and went before me, and who in the end passed into terrors which may yet be mine.